biologist79/ESPuino/README.md

 * if yes, set the IP of the MQTT-server and check the MQTT-topics (states and commands)
 * in setup() RFID-cards can be statically linked to an action/file.
 Everything is stored in NVS.
 * set NUM_LEDS to the LED-number of your Neopixel-ring.
-* please note: Iy using audiobook-mode any playlist-savings will be overwritten with every start unless the RFID-cards in setup() are commented out.
+* please note: by using audiobook-mode any playlist-savings will be overwritten with every start unless the RFID-cards in setup() are commented out.
 Main way to link RFID to an action will be a webservice (still under development)
 * compile and upload the sketch

 ## Starting Tonuino-ESP32 first time
 After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
 Enter WiFI-credentials, save them and restart the uC.
 Then reconnect to your "regular" WiFi.
-Place to favourite RFID-tag next to the RFID-reader and the music should start to play.
+Place your favourite RFID-tag next to the RFID-reader and the music should start to play.
 While the playlist is generated, fast-rotating LEDs are shown.
+The more tracks a playlist contains the longer this step takes.

 ## Interacting with Tonuino
 ### Playmodes
 It's not just simply playing music; different playmodes are supported:
 * single track
 * single track (loop)
-* audiobook (single file or playlist; last play-position is saved)
+* audiobook (single file or playlist; last play-position (file and playlist) is saved)
 * audiobook (loop)
 * folder/playlist (alph. sorted)
 * folder/playlist (random order)